Where Pennsylvania’s GOP governor candidates stand on issues

 LABOR UNIONS

 Wagner and Ellsworth support “right to work” legislation, a measure that would prohibit labor unions from collecting dues from employees who refuse to join the union or pay union dues or fees as a condition of employment.
-Mango said he would not support a blanket “right to work” law and would draw the line at unions representing private-sector trades, firefighters and police.
+Mango said he would not support a blanket “right to work” law and would exempt unions representing private-sector trades, firefighters and police.

 LGBT RIGHTS